 Well, that “joke” about buying both the Sony f/1.8 and Rokinon/Samyang and still not spending as much as the G Master seeded itself in my psyche and I could not shake it.
 Ok.
 So my own gear OCD is really to blame, but what fun is that?

 Spinal Tap has one of my all-time favorite (and popular) gags where an amp is deemed superior because it goes to 11.
 This lens goes to f/1.4.

 Rokinon/Samyang made it a no-brainer decision by putting the 85mm f/1.4 on sale.
 Can be had for $599 as of this article’s writing.
 Rokinon/Samyang has been on a much appreciated prime tear recently.
-From the 35mm f/2.8, to the 24mm f/2.8, to the 50mm f/1.4, to the currently owned 45mm f/1.8 and 18mm f/2.8 I have been pleased with all of their lenses.
+From the 35mm f/2.8, 24mm f/2.8, 50mm f/1.4, 45mm f/1.8, and 18mm f/2.8 I have had a pleasant experience with them all.
 They seem to be getting better and better with each release.

 I have loved Sony’s cameras since the A7II.
-But even as AF lens offerings grew they were often mediocre and affordable (with exceptions like the 85mm f/1.8 and the far better than it has any business being kit zoom) or excellent and large and/or expensive.
+But even as AF lens offerings grew they were often mediocre and affordable (with exceptions like the 85mm f/1.8 and the far better than it has any business being 28-70mm kit zoom) or excellent, large, and expensive.
 Large glass makes little sense with such diminutive camera bodies.
 Defeats a main argument for mirrorless.
 Compactness.
 Tamron and Rokinon/Samyang have really stepped up their game and have been offering fantastic, affordable, light, and reasonably sized glass.